andrevidela/Research-report/Thesis/index.md

 	- Alternatively `--stdout` can be given in order to print out the results on the standard output.
 - `-c | --count` The number of times each file has to be benchmarked.
 This is to get multiple results and avoid lucky/unluck variations.
 - `--node` If the node backend should be used instead.
 If this flag is absent, the Chez backend will be used instead

+A hidden feature of it is the ability to use `realRunTime` in order to parse the result of the time spend executing a program.
+This requires recompiling the idris-bench binary and is not docummented.
+The reason is that it makes the assumption that the scheme backend has been modified to wrap programs into a call to `(time ...)`, which is not a feature officially supported by the compiler but which prove to be useful.
+Indeed, doing so will make the program output the time spend executing _after_ the startup time from the Chez runtime whereas the default mode includes the startup time.

 ### Idris-stats